ibm-cloud-docs/monitoring/exporters/blackbox.md

-## Step 4.
-Update the monitoring agent that is running in the server
+## Update the monitoring agent that is running in the server
 {: #Blackbox_step4}
+{: step}

 Run the following command to edit the configmap and add information about the Blackbox targets that you want to monitor by using the Kubernetes monitoring agent: